francois2metz/node-mail/README.md

 # Node Mail #

 This SMTP client helps you send email safely and easily using Node.JS.
-The client currently supports TLS and auth-login.
+The client currently supports STARTTLS and auth-login.

 ## Installation ##